cowlicks/privacypossum/README.md

 for first parties, we don't outright block the request, because it is more likely bundled with code that is essential to functionality of the website.

+## data structures

+We store domain-name related data in a heirarchical tree data-structure, TLD's at the root, like the real DNS system.
+This lets us store aggregate data easily.
+So we can get all urls with a certain hostname which we store data for, or all subdomains of a given hostname, etc. The data structure has synchronouse gets, and asynchronous sets.

 ## goals